xiaohongchen1991/clang-xform/README.md

 This will print a list of registered matchers.
 You should find "RenameFoo" among them.

-6. The file "clang-xform/test/rename/RenameFcn/example.cpp" contains callsites of function "*Foo*".
+6. The file "clang-xform/test/rename/RenameFcn/example.cpp" contains callsites of function "Foo".
 We can first run the matcher on this file to give a try.

 ```
 bin/clang-xform -m RenameFoo -o output.yaml test/rename/RenameFcn/example.cpp